Dhruval360/Random-Polygon-Generator/README.md

 $ ./bin/polygonGenerator -?
 ```

-Run the Profiler using:
+Run the Profiler using (The argument "5" can be replaced with the desired number of iterations):
 ```bash
 $ ./Profiler.sh 5
 ```

-Note: The argument "5" can be replaced with the desired number of iterations